 Aphrodite and the Trojan War

-There was the wedding feast of Peleus (King of Thessaly) and Thetis (a Nymph) and all the gods were invited except Eris (goddess of strife) because she was quarrelsome and destructive.
-She was furious at this and to spoil the feast threw down a golden apple with the inscription “to the fairest”, which fell between Hera, Athena and Aphrodite.
+At the wedding feast of Peleus (King of Thessaly) and Thetis (a Nymph) all the gods were invited except Eris (goddess of strife) because she was quarrelsome and destructive.
+She was furious at this and to spoil the feast she threw down a golden apple with the inscription “to the fairest”, which fell between Hera, Athena and Aphrodite.
 All three claimed it causing a quarrel between them.
-Zeus intervened to avoid a fight and as no one at the feast wanted to decide which of the goddesses deserved the apple, he suggested that the three goddesses go to the fairest mortal, Prince Paris of Τroy to settle the dispute.
+Zeus intervened to avoid a fight and as no one at the feast wanted to decide which of the goddesses deserved the apple, he suggested that the three goddesses go to the fairest mortal, Prince Paris of Troy, to settle the dispute.

 Time passed and Paris became impatient waiting for his bride, so he sailed off, accompanied by Aeneas (the son of Aphrodite) to find her.
 The winds took them to Sparta, where King Menelaus and Queen Helen, (the most beautiful woman in the world) hospitably welcomed them.

 During their stay in Sparta, Menelaus was called to attend his grandfather’s funeral in Crete, leaving Helen to entertain the guests.
 The next morning, the Trojans also left but at night they pulled anchor and abducted Helen and her baby to take them to Troy.
 Aphrodite, together with Peitho (goddess of persuasion) and Eros had cast a spell on Helen, causing her to believe that Paris was Menelaos.